 Horseradish helps to remedy body aches, clear the sinuses and even help with gum and teeth issues.

 After learning about how good these ingredients are for you, read below and I'll show how easy this recipe is to prepare.

-Sauteed Green Tomatoes with Creamy Horseradish Dipping Sauce
+Vegan Sauteed Green Tomatoes + Creamy Horseradish Sauce

 1.)
 In a bowl combine veganaise, the horseradish and black pepper.
 Refrigerate until needed.